maoriko/python/Functions/README.md

 # Function HomeWork

 ## Exercise number1
-Write a function who gets a number and an array. if the number input = 0 print the function in low case if the input = 1 print the function in upper case
+Write a function who gets a number and a string. if the number input = 0 print the function in low case if the input = 1 print the function in upper case